vandocouto/Ansible-OpenVPN/README.md

 ##### Install openvpn client

-step 5 - For Ubuntu/Debian run the following commands.
+Step 5 - For Ubuntu/Debian run the following commands.

 <pre>
 # apt-get install openvpn
 </pre>

-step 6 - Now copy the client certificates and keys along with CA certificate on your client machine using SCP or FTP.
+Step 6 - Now copy the client certificates and keys along with CA certificate on your client machine using SCP or FTP.
 Move the files into /etc/openvpn/easy-rsa directory.
 Now create a new file using your favorite text editor.

 <pre>
 # vim /etc/openvpn/client.ovpn
 </pre>

-step 7 - Create file configuration
+Step 7 - Create file configuration
 <pre>
 client
 dev tun